-ARK YOUR LINEN.-The Pen Superseded.
-When The most easy, permanent, and best method of Marking Linen, Silk, Cotton, Coarse Towels, Books, or any-thing else, is with the PATENT ELECTRO SILVER PLATES.
-Any person can use them with the greatest case.
-Cartificate from the calebrated Dr. Sharidon Museutt Certificate from the celebrated Dr. Sheridan Muspratt, F.R.S.E.:-" Several trials with Culleton's Electro Silver Plates induce me to pronounce them excellent.
-The letters are distinctly marked, without blotting, in a deep black colour, and after long boiling, with either potass or soda, they remain unaltered.-Sheridan Muspharr, College of Chemistry, Liverpool, May 15, 1854."
-Initial plate, 18.; name plate, 28.; set of numbers, 29.; crest plate, 58.
-Sent post-free to any next of the kingdom (with direction) post-free to any part of the kingdom (with directions), on receipt of stamps, by the inventor and sole patentee, T. CULLETON, 2, Long Acre (exactly one door from St. Martin's-lane), London.
+MARK YOUR LINEN.-The Pen Superseded.
+The most easy, permanent, and best method of Marking Linen, Silk, Cotton, Coarse Towels, Books, or any-thing else, is with the PATENT ELECTRO SILVER PLATES.
+Any person can use them with the greatest ease.
+Certificate from the celebrated Dr. Sheridan Muspratt, F.R.S.E. :-"Several trials with Culleton's Electro Silver Plates induce me to pronounce them excellent.
+The letters Plates induce me to pronounce them excellent.
+The letters are distinctly marked, without blotting, in a deep black colour, and after long boiling, with either potass or soda, they remain unaltered.-SHEBIDAN MUSPEATT, College of Chemistry, Liverpool, May 15, 1854."
+Initial plate, 18, ; name plate, 2s.; set of numbers, 2s.; crest plate, 5s.
+Sent post-free to any part of the kingdom (with directions), on receipt of stamps, by the inventor and sole patentee, T. CULLETON, 2, Loug Acre (exactly one door from St. Martin's lane), London.